Schrödinger equation: Changes of basis

 so the action of the momentum operator $\hat{p}$ in the position-space representation is $-i\hbar \frac{d}{dx}$.
 Thus, $\hat{p}^2$ becomes a second derivative, and in three dimensions, the second derivative becomes the Laplacian $\nabla^2$.

 The canonical commutation relation also implies that the position and momentum operators are Fourier conjugates of each other.
 Consequently, functions originally defined in terms of their position dependence can be converted to functions of momentum using the Fourier transform.
 In solid-state physics, the Schrödinger equation is often written for functions of momentum, as Bloch's theorem ensures the periodic crystal lattice potential couples $\tilde{\Psi}(p)$ with $\tilde{\Psi}(p + \hbar K)$ for only discrete reciprocal lattice vectors $K$.
 This makes it convenient to solve the momentum-space Schrödinger equation at each point in the Brillouin zone independently of the other points in the Brillouin zone.

 Probability current

 The Schrödinger equation is consistent with local probability conservation.
-Multiplying the Schrödinger equation on the right by the complex conjugate wave function, and multiplying the wave function to the left of the complex conjugate of the Schrödinger equation, and subtracting, gives the continuity equation for probability:
+It also ensures that a normalized wavefunction remains normalized after time evolution.
+In matrix mechanics, this means that the time evolution operator is a unitary operator.
+In contrast to, for example, the Klein Gordon equation, although a redefined inner product of a wavefunction can be time independent, the total volume integral of modulus square of the wavefunction need not be time independent.

+The continuity equation for probability in nonrelativistic quantum mechanics is stated as: